-Hired and non-owned auto insurance offers coverage for wholesalers who get into an accident while driving their personal vehicle to conduct company business.
+Hired and non-owned auto insurance (HNOA) offers coverage for wholesalers who get into an accident while driving their personal vehicle to conduct company business.
 It also covers leased and rented vehicles.

 While commercial auto insurance is required for wholesale businesses that own a car, truck, or van, it does not cover risks beyond those related to the vehicle.
 Wholesale businesses owners should also consider: